faidfaisal/faidfaisal.github.io/index.md

 * [Doing Well in Your Courses](http://karpathy.github.io/2019/04/25/recipe/) — Andrej Karpathy
 * [How to Do Great Work](http://paulgraham.com/greatwork.html) — Paul Graham
 * [Person of Interest (TV Series)](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)) — Explores AI ethics, surveillance, and the intersection of technology and humanity
-* *“The best way to predict the future is to invent it.”* — Alan Kay
 * [Growth Mindset](https://fs.blog/carol-dweck-mindset/) — Carol Dweck on the power of believing you can improve
 * [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/) — Eric S. Raymond on open-source development philosophy
 * [Make Something Wonderful](https://stevejobsarchive.com/) — Steve Jobs’ philosophy on creating technology that enriches people’s lives